Micronutritional Cardiovascular Support™Don't give in, don't give up! Regain control over your cardiovascular system.

 Our Y-DAN exercise on DVD, recorded by Christopher Wong - certified fitness trainer and Y-Dan instructor - provides clear, step-by-step 30-minute instructions on the 19 movements and can be easily followed by anyone.

-United States and Worldwide (USD) (Except Denmark, Germany, Mexico, Nigeria, Norway, Saudi Arabia, South Africa, Sweden, United Arab Emirates)
+United States and Worldwide (USD) (Except Germany, India, Mexico, Norway, Pakistan, Saudi Arabia, South Africa, Turkey, Sweden)

 Loyalty Discount for Returning Customers

 We offer a loyalty discount to our returning customers.

 Please enter your FULL NAME, then click on the green "$" button below.

 The bitterness of poor results lingers long after the sweetness of low price.

 Secure Online Payment

 If you would like to discuss your ordering options, please give us a call: